folio-org/raml-module-builder/doc/upgrading.md

 ## Version 29

-* RMB-510 Tenant POST `/_/tenant` must include a body.
-Older versions of RMB made a special case for zero length body in which case the JSON content was not decoded.
+* [RMB-510](https://issues.folio.org/browse/RMB-510) Tenant POST `/_/tenant` must include a body.
+Client that used an empty request must now include a body with at least:
+  `{"module_to":"module-id"}`.
-* RMB-497 removed PostgresClient.join methods.
+* [RMB-497](https://issues.folio.org/browse/RMB-497) removed PostgresClient.join methods.
 It also deprecates all
   PostgresClient.get methods taking where-clause strings.
 Module users should use Criterion or CQLWrapper instead to construct queries.
   Remove Criterion.selects2String, Criterion.from2String .